Editor’s Note: The following is a guest post by Brad Hinkelman, Founder of Casacol SAS, Medellín. Freshly updated for 2019.

-If all you need is a Colombian visa, then find a lawyer you like (Casacol has two on staff), and there is always a solution.
+If all you need is a Colombian visa, then find a lawyer you like (Casacol has three on staff), and there is always a solution.
 Bottom line, this is not an immigration article, but don’t let anyone advise that you need to buy property to get a visa.

 Step 2: Location, Location, Location